 Which airline has the best business class lounge in SkyTeam?

-The new gold standard is the Delta One Lounge, which offers an exclusive, restaurant-quality experience in key hubs like New York (JFK) and Los Angeles (LAX).
+The new gold standard is the Delta One Lounge, now open in four locations: New York (JFK), Los Angeles (LAX), Boston (BOS), and Seattle (SEA).
+Each offers an exclusive, restaurant-quality experience.
 Other top-tier options include:

 Which SkyTeam business class seats are the most private?